stefanbosch/stefanbosch-ha-templating/examples.md

 {{ (strptime('1-5-2023','%d-%m-%Y')|as_local).weekday() }}
 ```

-# Check which lights are activitated at this moment.
+# Check how many lights are activitated at this moment.

 ```yaml
 {% set array = [